The pool building process, a beginners step by step guide to pool construction

 The goal is to design a concrete swimming pool with function and form that’s been shaped to work with your property, lifestyle and budget.
 When considering to build a pool be mindful of the summer peak period, we recommend starting the thought and conversation with the builder earlier in the year to allow enough time to polish your design ideas without pressure.
 Allowing plenty of time also ensures that there will be no substitute for quality due to deadlines.
 Autumn-Winter is the ideal season to start your pool thinking.

 Tip: Educate yourself with pool requirements, see the Swimming Pool and Spa Association here

 Before discussing any ideas you may have with designing and constructing a pool it is best to educate yourself as much as possible to understand the process and possible limitations.
 While many builders will be able to provide advice on the project common considerations are budget, access, lifestyle and property requirements.

-Tip: Always ensure that you do a license check on any proposed builder or contractor, check the register out here
+Tip: Be safe, save money in the long run.
+Always ensure that you do a license check on any proposed builder or contractor, check the register out here

 Duration: 1 – 2 Days - Project Time Frame: Week 1

 All projects will require an onsite inspection to discuss and understand your outdoor lifestyle desire.
 Within this inspection, it will give the builder insight to the access, landscape, size and of course designs.
 It's a good idea to have key points and inspiration noted to discuss with the builder and ensure all aspects are covered off during the inspection.

 - The location of the pool and existing structures (house, deck, garage)

 - Mains services (Water, Gas, Electricity)